The NZ Transport Agency, along with Auckland Transport, is trialling a new radio service for motorists on the move in Auckland.

 This will include, but not be limited to, information about current state highway improvement projects in the area and scheduled overnight motorway maintenance closures, along with major public events which could create congestion in a localised area.

-Public alerts and advisories from NZ Police, Auckland Civil Defence and Emergency Management will also be broadcast where relevant, along with some updates from Auckland Airport.
+Public alerts and advisories from NZ Police, Auckland Civil Defence and Emergency Management will also be broadcast where relevant.

 Pre-recorded messages will be on-air 24/7; however live updates on incidents affecting the transport network will only be available 6am – 7pm, Monday to Friday